motionhungry/templates/README.md

 # Project Starter Templates
-This repo contains a collection of project starter templates for quickly scaffolding new projects.
+A collection of starter templates for quickly scaffolding new projects.

 ## Templates
 _Coming Soon_